EvaRoets/about-me/README.md

 # About me 🤸🏼

-Watch the result of this project >> [here](https://brave-austin-51da7a.netlify.app/)
+Watch the result of this project >> [here](https://1-about-me.netlify.app/)

 ![about-me](https://user-images.githubusercontent.com/84382812/136955908-5ec48fb1-a8be-4160-9e93-70ee9731f6e8.PNG)

-## Objectives
+## 🎯 Objectives
+- Get to know your classmates
+- Refresh your HTML/CSS skills

+## ✔️ Specifications
 Create a page to introduce yourself.
-Every page will link to the next student, so one can click through to the students of the whole class.
+Every page will link to the next student, so you can click to the students of the whole class.

-## Specifications
-### Phase 1: content
+### 🌱 Must-haves
+#### 1️⃣ Content
 Create a page and make sure you have the following content
 - Your name (as a large header)
 - An inspirational quote in _italics_